 Water Resources Engineering: ENVE 4810, 4820

 No course that was used to meet another requirement for the Civil Engineering program may double count as a Professional Requirement.
-This includes university general education requirements and requirements for the or the Civil Engineering Program, for example, the science elective.
+This includes university general education requirements and requirements for the College of Engineering or the Civil Engineering Program, for example, the science elective.
 Courses taken from the above list but not used to fulfill the four technical area requirements may be used to satisfy remaining professional requirements.

 The Civil Engineering undergraduate program educational objectives are to prepare our alumni/ae with the knowledge and skills needed to: